 👉 Applies to: All Reolink NVR (New UI)

-Preparation: Connect a monitor to the Reolink NVR via HDMI/VGA cable.
+Preparation: Connect a monitor to the Reolink NVR via an HDMI/VGA cable.

-By understanding the differences between the H.264 encoder and the H.265 encoder, you can configure your Reolink cameras with the most suitable encoding format for enhanced video quality and network efficiency.
+By understanding the differences between H.264, H.265, and H.265+, you can configure the most appropriate encoding format for your Reolink camera to enhance video quality and network efficiency.

-If you encounter any issues or have further questions, contact Reolink support for assistance.
+If you have any questions or run into any issues, please contact Reolink Support for assistance.